Frequently Asked Questions

 Yes, whenever they like.
 We offer refreshments to all visitors including a meal if they wish.

-Can they visit if I become ill?
+Can my family visit if I become ill?

 Definitely!
 Close family are very welcome and indeed encouraged to visit in those situations.
 They may stay at any time of the day or night and will be catered for and welcomed.
 Of course we will keep your family closely informed of your welfare and progress.